-When it comes to energy-efficient HVAC installation in East Syracuse, there’s good news for homeowners this tax period.
+When it comes to energy-efficient HVAC installation in East Syracuse, there’s good news for homeowners at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could make you eligible for reductions for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.
+This might make you eligible for credits for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To become eligible for the credit, the residence must be the taxpayer’s chief house in the USA.
-The improvement must have a life of a minimum of five years, with the first use originating with you.
+To become eligible for the credit, the house must be the taxpayer’s chief house in the U.S. The improvement must have a life of a minimum of five years, with the first use originating with you.

 What Types of Improvements are Regarded as High-Efficiency Renovations?

-Typically, this tax reduction equals 10% of the expense of the ensuing energy-saving enhancements that match specified ENERGY STAR® guidelines:
+Usually, this tax reduction equals 10% of the price of the subsequent energy-saving changes that match specified ENERGY STAR® conditions:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil furnaces

 - Energy-efficient gas, propane or oil hot water boilers